How to Build Anomalous (3+1)d Topological Quantum Field Theories

-A natural next step is to generalize the Wang--Wen--Witten construction to the fermionic case, to produce fermionic TQFTs that saturate some anomaly.
-In \cite{Kobayashi:2019lep}, Kobayashi--Ohmori--Tachikawa make progress in this direction by writing down a path integral for a boundary fermionic TQFT, for which the bulk SPT is classified by a cocycle pair $(\beta,\gamma)$ with $\gamma \in C^{d+1}(BG;\mathbb{C}^\times)$ and $\beta \in C^{d}(BG;\Z/2)$ is a beyond-cohomology layer.
-As we mentioned in the introduction (and we will say more about in \S\ref{subsection:twistedSH}), the full obstruction should have contributions in supercohomology which notably includes a third layer, the \term{Majorana layer}.
+A natural next step is to generalize the symmetry extension construction to the fermionic case, to produce fermionic TQFTs that saturate a given anomaly.
+In \cite{Kobayashi:2019lep}, Kobayashi--Ohmori--Tachikawa make progress in this direction by writing down a path integral for a boundary fermionic TQFT, for which the bulk SPT is classified by a cocycle pair $(b,c)$ with $c \in C^{d+1}(BG;\mathbb{C}^\times)$ in the Dijkgraaf-Witten layer and $b \in C^{d}(BG;\Z/2)$ in the Gu-Wen layer.
+As we mentioned in the introduction, the full obstruction should have contributions in supercohomology which notably includes a third layer, the \term{Majorana layer}.
 However, a path integral description of the $K$-gauge theory that generalizes \cite{Kobayashi:2019lep} to include the third layer remains elusive.

-Therefore it remains unclear what the Wang--Wen--Witten construction using supercohomology, i.e. pulling back a supercohomology class in such a way that it trivializes on a larger group, actually yields in the fermionic setting.
+Therefore it remains unclear what the symmetry extension construction using supercohomology, i.e.\ pulling back a supercohomology class in such a way that it trivializes on a larger group, actually yields in the fermionic setting.
 A priori it is only a formal manipulation.
-To ameliorate this situation, we will explain in \S\ref{subsection:TO} how a fermionic Wang--Wen--Witten construction naturally arises when axiomatizing anomalous (3+1)d fermionic theories with fusion 2-categories.
-Specifically, we review the classification (3+1)d $G$-SETs, which uses fusion 2-categories and twisted supercohomology.
-The data required to implement the Wang--Wen--Witten construction is precisely what the classification of (3+1)d $G$-SETs provides.
+To ameliorate this situation, we will explain in \S\ref{subsection:TO} how a fermionic symmetry extension construction naturally arises when axiomatizing anomalous (3+1)d fermionic theories with fusion 2-categories.
+Specifically, we review the classification (3+1)d symmetry-enriched topological orders (SETs), which uses fusion 2-categories and twisted supercohomology.
+The data required to implement the symmetry extension construction is precisely what the classification of (3+1)d $G$-SETs provides.
 This offers a conceptual foundation for why even without a path integral presentation in terms of cocycles, it is possible to construct a well-defined (3+1)d fermionic topological quantum field theory that is the boundary for an invertible fermionic topological field theory.